OfficialDonut/SkProtobuf/README.md

 ```
 --include_imports  When using --descriptor_set_out, also include
                    all dependencies of the input files in the
-                   et, so that the set is self-contained.
+                   set, so that the set is self-contained.
 ```
 Place descriptor set files in the folder `plugins/SkProtobuf/descriptors` on your server.